Main Navigation

 Please check the list and help us locate awardees

-As we posted earlier, UAA members and USAID staff worked together to rescue some 175 inscribed plaques, awards, and certificates, including Length of Service, FSN or the Year, Civ-Mil Cooperation, Distinguished Career Service, and a series of named awards from the RRB last summer.
-We compiled a list of awardees and asked that you review the list to help us reach-out to the awardees so we could unite them with their awards.
+As we posted earlier, UAA members and USAID staff worked together to rescue about 400 – 500 awards: inscribed plaques, awards, promotions into and within the Senior Foreign Service, Presidential Rank Awards, and certificates, including Length of Service, FSN or the Year, Civ-Mil Cooperation, Distinguished Career Service, and a series of named awards.
+We have updated the list of awardees and ask that you review the list to help us reach the awardees so we can unite award and awardee.

 Thank you for your assistance!